 The practice of wild camping is on the increase, more and more people have become hooked on the idea and why not, it’s a really rewarding outdoor activity.
 However as more and more people pick up their rucksack, inevitably the wrong type of person will also want to have a go.

 When I say wrong type of person I mean those who think a party is on the cards, disturbing the wildlife, damaging the countryside, leaving rubbish behind and not dealing with toilet activities properly (particularly a pet hate of mine).
-Dig a hole, its not rocket science.
+Dig a hole, its simple!

 If wild camping is to flourish and more people take it up then we all have a part to play in keeping our environment fit for everyone to use for generations.